Salt Walther: Drug addiction and legal problems

 In April 2007, Walther pleaded guilty to failure to pay child support, and in July a warrant was issued for his arrest when he failed to pay by the July 10 deadline, facing up to 16 months in jail, and owing more than $20,000.
 Although Walther acknowledged guilt in the case, he defended himself, saying that he was bankrupt and had no ability to pay the amount of money requested by his ex-partner.

 In July 2007, Walther remained at large and managed to elude Beavercreek and Centerville, Ohio, police after he was recognized by a police officer at a local gas station.
 An officer asked Walther to stand outside of his car, but he got back in his car and fled the scene.
 This added a felony charge of "fleeing and eluding" to Walther's warrant.
 He was eventually arrested on July 29, 2007, and held in the Warren County, Ohio jail.

-On August 14, 2007, he was sentenced to 16 months in prison for felony nonsupport of dependents, and 10 months in prison violating the terms of his community control imposed in a 2005 case involving nonsupport, with 240 days of credit for time already served in jail.
+On August 14, 2007, Walther was sentenced to 16 months in prison for felony nonsupport of dependents, and 10 months in prison violating the terms of his community control imposed in a 2005 case involving nonsupport, with 240 days of credit for time already served in jail.
 On November 15, he was sentenced to three years in prison after a jury convicted him of failing to comply with an order or signal of a police officer for the July incident.
 The prison terms were to run consecutively.
 Walther was incarcerated at Hocking Correctional Facility in Nelsonville, Ohio.

 Walther died in Trotwood, Ohio, on December 27, 2012, at the age of 65, from a drug overdose.